-Lack of transparency and accountability in many organisations presents a significant hazard to the adeptness of capital markets, financial stability, and long-term sustainability.
+Lack of transparency and accountability in many organizations presents a significant hazard to the adeptness of capital markets, financial stability, and long-term sustainability.
 If companies desire to build a sustainable environment, they must be ready to take responsibility for alterations that will be necessary to manage resources more efficiently.

 Accountability means ensuring that leaders are responsible for their actions and that there is recompense when obligations and commitments are not fulfilled.
-Accountability can be practically categorised in terms of horizontal, vertical and diagonal metrics; with the condition that feat will result from a flawless blend of these approaches.
+Accountability can be practically categorized in terms of horizontal, vertical and diagonal metrics; with the condition that feat will result from a flawless blend of these approaches.

 Horizontal accountability covers the formal authority that leaders possess.
 Its focus is on in-house authorisations and oversight practices.
 They can command explanation or levy punishments on employees.